writeson/aws-msk-pubsub/README.md

 - pip install -U pip

 Install runtime dependencies (from pyproject.toml):
-- pip install fastapi uvicorn faststream[kafka] kafka-python-ng boto3
+- pip install -e .

 3) Run the FastAPI service
 From the repository root (ensures src/ is importable):